jackcary/vermontgo/help.md

 - We expect fair play and good sportsmanship.
 If your opponent is rude or overly distracting, let the organizers know, and we can decide if the action merits a default result for your opponent.

 ## Can I use AI, game analysis, books, joseki dictionaries, or ask other players about my game in progress?
-- No.  This event is a fun, friendly, and relaxed event, and we highly doubt this will be an issue.
+- This event is a fun, friendly, and relaxed event, and we highly doubt this will be an issue.
+Please play without the aid of software, reference materials, or other players.
 Organizers have the final say on all tournament game results.

 ## I'm not having fun; what do I do?
 - This is a friendly competition, don't take it too seriously!
 Focus on playing your best moves and finding the beauty in the game.
 After the tournament, it's always a great idea to review your games with other players and learn something new!